Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-security/README.md

 * Requires root or sudo.
 Both `httpd` and `apachectl` refuse to parse the configuration as an unprivileged account, because they create the runtime directory while doing so.
 * The check re-parses the configuration from disk.
 A change that has been written but not reloaded is therefore reported as if it were already in force.
 The worker account is the exception: it is additionally compared against the accounts the running processes actually use.
 * The module checks report what CIS recommends disabling.
 A module a site knowingly needs is excluded with `--ignore`, for example `--ignore=^Status module$` on a host whose monitoring reads `mod_status`.
 The check still lists everything else.
-* A check that finds more than three modules names the first three and counts the rest. `--lengthy` prints the full list.
+* A check that finds more than three modules names the first three and counts the rest.
+The `Detail` column carries the full list.
 * The ownership and permission checks cover the configuration files the server itself reports reading, plus the runtime directories it resolves.
 They do not walk the whole installation tree, which would be both slow and unbounded.
 * The benchmark treats the core dump, lock, process ID and scoreboard file checks as ones an auditor confirms rather than as fully automatable.
 This check does the legwork and reports what it found; the judgement stays with the operator.
 * A scoreboard file that is not configured at all is compliant, and reported as such.